lighttech2021/components-forked/README.md

    - Package name: component/package name (if you want to get the component from shadcn, Enter a name that corresponds to a shadcn component e.g. dropdown-menu)
    - Description: Provide a brief explanation of the package's purpose
-   - You can choose to either import a pre-built component from shadcn or create a new, empty component from scratch
+   - You can choose to either import a pre-built component from shadcn or create a new component from scratch

    e.g.